 It’s Thanksgiving week, a thematically appropriate time for Shaq to announce he’s launching a weekly live cooking show on ShopHQ.

-In the Kitchen with Shaq debuts in March of 2020, and will feature items from his new line of cooking wares and accessories.
+In the Kitchen with Shaq debuts in March of 2020, and will feature items from his new line of cooking wares, just like those German cookware brands, and accessories.

 Via Eric Jackson at the Atlanta Business Chronicle: